Museums in France

 1900's Museum

-This museum, along with a few other collection resides at a former mill.
+This museum, along with a few other collections reside at a former mill.
 There are old cars from the 1920s, also motorcycles and a fire engine.

 2CV Museum